zk4x/zyx/README.md

 [![crates.io](https://img.shields.io/crates/v/zyx.svg)](https://crates.io/crates/zyx)
 [![Documentation](https://docs.rs/zyx/badge.svg)](https://docs.rs/zyx)

 Zyx is open source tensor library.

-It defines generic traits for operations that can be performed with tensors and generic tensor struct, that can use any custom accelerator as buffer, provided that this accelerator implements those operations, that are called on the tensor.

-That is, if you don't use some operations, there is no need to implement them for your accelerator.
+It defines struct Variable that adds gradient to any datatype.
+Provided is multidimensional array accel::cpu::Buffer that can optionally use matrixmultiply crate for faster execution.

 ## Features

-1. Tensor is generic abstraction over underlying type.
-That is, it is incredibly simple to provide your own accelerators and data types.
-You just need to implement those ops for your datatype, that you will use and don't need to care about implementing anything else.
-   The library then calculates gradients for you automatically.

-2. Provided is basic implementation of multidimensional buffer.
-It is using rayon for parallel computing, but some functions, notably matmul aren't currently optimized, but you can use --features=matrixmultiply to use matrixmultiply crate, but in that case only f32 and f64 multiplication is supported.

-3. Graph of neural network is defined dynamically by user, but is statically compiled into the type system.
-Thus there is virtually zero overhead using dynamic graphs. backward() is just a function call that calls all the operations in reverse without creation of the graph at runtime.
-No dyn keyword used, Vecs of operations are not created.
-   Tensors are basically zero cost abstractions over underlying accelerator.
-At compile time they just remeber the operation used and call appropriate functions to calculate the derivatives.

-4. Accelerator code is just 500 lines in one file.
-Implementing custom accelerators should be simple.
-   There is no need to make changes across the whole library.
-Just add a file and you have added an accelerator.
+1. Any datatype is supported, including rust primitives, accel::cpu::Buffer as well as any custom datatype that you provide.
+Basically everything is a tensor.

+2. Graph is fully dynamic from user perspective, but is compiled statically.
+Only last Tensor in series of operations (tree root) stores references to gradients and data required for backpropagation, thus everything else is freed.
+You can clone Tensors to create multiple graphs, or use register_hook to access gradients as they pass through.

+3. Cpu accelerator code is just 600 lines, so implementing custom accelerators is pretty simple without the need to rewrite the whole library.

+4. No dyn, no Rc.
+Performance depends on your choice of accelerator, only overhead from tensors is, that gradients are stored in RefCells.

 ## Example of usage